Physical Therapy treatment at Rehab Specialists can be very useful to manage your TMJ symptoms or alleviate them completely.

 Your therapist will use a variety of techniques and modalities to alleviate your pain and avoid future TMJ problems.
 They will also provide education in order to help you better manage your TMJ problem on your own.

 Several Physical Therapy modalities can be useful in decreasing your pain.
-Your therapist may use ultrasound, laser, transcutaneous nerve stimulation (TENS), or other electrical modalities.
+Your therapist may use laser, soft tissue mobilization, or other modalities.
 In addition, ice or heat are simple but effective ways to provide relief both while you are at Rehab Specialists and while you are at home.
-Acupuncture has also been shown to be an effective method of pain relief.

 The position of your TMJ is largely affected by the position of your lower jaw, head, and neck as well as your upper and lower back.
 Your therapist will teach you the correct posturing to manage your individual TMJ problem and will provide strengthening exercises for your jaw, neck, and torso.
 Your therapist will ensure you have the strength in the postural and core muscles related to the TMJ such that you can maintain good posture throughout your day.